A true visionary when it came to architecture, the 3rd Marquess of Bute’s most ambitious project was also his most personal

 The huge columns connected by arches that point to the star-studded celestial ceiling, is one clue to the Marquess’s fascination with astrology, but there’s more.
 The stained glass windows, each painted with a different sign of the Zodiac and with references to mythology (another of his interests), illuminate spectacularly; the room has been designed so that light hits certain spots at specific times of the day.

 This is an extract.
-Read the full feature in the November/December 2021 issue of Scotland, out on 15th October.
+Read the full feature in the November/December 2021 issue of Scotland.

 MORE FROM SCOTLAND MAGAZINE